 TRANSPORTATION POLICY

-Parents must sign a transportation release for indicating who may pick up and transport their child to and from athletic events.
+Parents must sign a transportation release indicating who may pick up and transport their child to and from athletic events.

 Coaches will not allow persons not listed on the transportation release to pick up and transport a student-athlete.

-If circumstances occur in which parent needs their child to be transported by a person not on the release list, the parent must provide documentation in writing (text message or email acceptable) stating that their child has permission to ride with that person.
+If circumstances occur in which parent needs their child transported by a person not on the release list, the parent must provide documentation in writing (text message or email is acceptable) stating that their child has permission to ride with that person.

 LATE PICK UP GUIDELINES